top of page

 "Estimates put U.S. direct subsidies to the fossil fuel industry at roughly $20 billion per year;

-Over the years, legislative friends of polluting organizations have found myriad ways
+Over the years, legislative friends of polluting corporations have found many ways

 to financially help these companies - using our tax dollars.
 Here's a short list: